ing-bank/lion/packages/overlays/docs/OverlaySystemImplementation.md

 ### Dropdown Component

-Like the name suggests, the default placement will be button
+Like the name suggests, the default placement will be bottom

 ```html
 <lion-dropdown>